andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Temp next
+* how could I write/persist little notes in markbar?
-* line break at cursor pos between works - deleting remaining last space in line
+* line break at cursor pos between words - deleting remaining last space in line
 * next error is flawed: ]l is for warnings, ]q for intero?, jumps to other files?
 * zfaf folding around function misses comment for end fold
 * skip closed folds in c-n/p HsMotion map